 How To Become a Cybersecurity Analyst

 There are several ways that you can become a cybersecurity analyst.
 The traditional path is a bachelor’s degree in cybersecurity or a related field.
-However, many bootcamps can train you to become an entry-level cybersecurity analyst in less time, and with significant cost savings.
+However, a cybersecurity bootcamp can train you to become an entry-level analyst in less time, and with significant cost savings.
 Regardless of the path you take, you’ll need to complete several steps to gain the requisite skills and knowledge.

 Cybersecurity analysts have to understand how network and computer systems work, how they can be compromised, and the best way to protect them.
 The fundamentals of cybersecurity involve three concepts known as the CIA triad, which stands for: